Serving all people by providing personalized health and wellness through exemplary care, education and research.

 When you eat out, ask that your food be cooked without added salt.

-You may need to limit fluid intake to help prevent edema.
+You may need to limit how much fluid you have to help prevent swelling.
 This includes anything that is liquid at room temperature, such as ice cream and soup.
 If your doctor tells you to limit fluid, try these tips:

 Measure drinks in a measuring cup before you drink them.
 This will help you meet daily goals.